Vermont Cookie Love: About Us, Mission, Friends

 When Suzanna was a little girl, she was the cookie baker in her family.
 Making chocolate chip cookies was something that always brought her family together by making everyone feel good, even when times were tough.
 First they'd "sample" the dough, then, if there was any left, everyone would descend on the warm cookies as they came out of the oven.
 That first sheet seldom made it to the cookie jar.
 For Suzanna, homemade chocolate chip cookies symbolized love - hence the company name.

-With their cookies and frozen cookie dough, Paul and Suzanna offer you a hot-out-of-the-oven cookie love experience that will make you feel good.
+With their cookies and frozen cookie dough, Vermont Cookie Love offers you a hot-out-of-the-oven cookie love experience that will make you feel good.
 They hope that you will enjoy some of the family togetherness that has made cookie baking so meaningful for them.

 To continue our passionate commitment to producing the best all natural frozen cookie dough available on the market, with an emphasis on using the highest quality Vermont-based ingredients possible.